Unavaillable77/SL2NL/README.md

 This project aims to investigate Gesture Recognition techniques and approaches in order to classify Sign Language gestures and interpret them in Natural Language text.

-The implementation initially aimed to use a Convolutional Neural Network and TensorFlow for Machine Learning; however,a trade-off between accuracy and complexity was made and the implementation was achieved using the K – Nearest Neighbours algorithm.
+The implementation initially aimed to use a Convolutional Neural Network and TensorFlow for Machine Learning; however, a trade-off between accuracy and complexity was made and the implementation was achieved using the K – Nearest Neighbours algorithm.

 The proof of concept is a functioning prototype with basic usability that can be successfully trained on small amounts of data providing a strong foundation from which to further build upon.